Reimagine Horsemanship, LLC is an organization dedicated to the practice and promotion of mindful, relationship-based horsemanship.

 "Horses reflect our actions, energies, and intentions.
 If we place the integrity of the horse-human relationship before all else, we will have no choice but to become better human beings."

 Our objective is to enhance the physical, emotional, and mental well-being of horses, offer them a diverse, individualized education, and teach people how to communicate, compromise, and connect with them effectively.
-We specialize in liberty work, classical dressage, natural horsemanship, western horsemanship, behavioral shaping, and equine cognitive development.
+We specialize in liberty work, classical dressage, natural horsemanship, western horsemanship, behavior shaping, and equine cognitive development.
 We utilize trail, obstacle challenges, jumping, academic line work, classical work in-hand, and positive reinforcement conditioning to provide horses and their people with powerful bonding experiences while they undergo a healthy and versatile education.

 Our horsemanship is relationship-based...